August 24, 2017 |

 This is a guest post written by Daphane Polanowski, a sixth-grade student at Sullivan Middle School.

-Service learning projects are a great way of teaching students a multitude of 21st- century skills, such as: team building, project management, leadership skills, and empathy.
+Service learning projects are a great way of teaching students a multitude of 21st- century skills, such as: social-emotional learning, team building, project management, leadership skills, and empathy.
 Just ask Daphane Polanowski, a sixth-grade student at Sullivan Middle School.
 Here’s how her class implemented their skills to create a service-learning project that impacted an entire community.

 1. Brainstorming the Project